-Consistent with the certified Neighborhood Council bylaws, the Election procedures shall specify The voter eligibility requirements and voting process.
+Consistent with the certified Neighborhood Council bylaws, the Election Procedures shall specify voter eligibility requirements and the voting process.
 At a minimum, this section must:

-1. Mandate that all stakeholders will be given the opportunity to vote.

-- 2. Indicate that either verbal or written self-affirmation will be acceptable for voting purposes, if not requesting identification. - 3.
+- 1. Mandate that all stakeholders will be given the opportunity to vote. - 2.
+Indicate that either verbal or written self-affirmation will be acceptable for voting purposes, if not requesting identification. - 3.
 Disallow picture identification as the sole form of identification/registration of stakeholders for voting purposes. - 4.
-Specify reasonable documentation such as utility bills, business cards, imprinted checks, post marked mail, etc. as acceptable proof of stakeholder status. - 5.
+Specify reasonable documentation, such as utility bills, business cards, imprinted checks, post marked mail, etc. that may be used as acceptable proof of stakeholder status. - 5.
 Identify any board seats where voter eligibility is determined by specific stakeholder status. - 6.
 Identify the process for voter registration including any pre-election registration process.
 The election procedures must allow for registration on election day. - 7.
 Identify the process by which a potential voter may appeal their denial of stakeholder status and eligibility to vote in the election.